Vlaams Belang: Vlaams Belang (2004–2008)

-Decline in support and internal strife (2008–2018)
+Decline and internal strife (2008–2018)

 In 2008, Bruno Valkeniers was chosen as new party chairman for the VB, having contested the position unopposed.
 In 2009, the party contested elections for the Flemish Parliament and the European Parliament.
 The party was reduced from 32 to 21 seats (from the Vlaams Blok's record 24%, to 15%) in the Flemish parliament, and from three to two seats in the European parliament.
 In the 2010 general election, the party was again reduced, to 12 seats in the Chamber, and three in the Senate.
 This was largely due to the great success of the more moderate new party New Flemish Alliance, which also campaigned on Flemish independence and took many of the VB's votes.
 Around this time, the VB also saw several high-profile members defect from or quit the party, such as former leader Frank Vanhecke.
 After the party suffered heavy losses during the local elections of 2012 Bruno Valkeniers stepped down as party chairman and was succeeded by Gerolf Annemans.

-In the 2014 federal and regional elections the party again suffered a big loss and was reduced to 5.9% of the Flemish vote.
+In the 2014 federal and regional elections, the party again suffered a big loss; it was reduced to 5.9% of the Flemish vote.
 The European list, pulled by Annemans, scored slightly better with 6.8%.
 Annemans resigned as party leader, a function he only performed for two years, and argued for a rejuvenation of the party.
 The following party chairman election was won by the only candidate, Tom Van Grieken, then 28 years old and at the time the youngest leader of a political party in Belgium.
 After assuming leadership of the party, Van Grieken sought to soften and moderate its image further.

 Resurgence (2018–present)

-During the 2018 Belgian local elections the party saw a resurgence in support, obtaining 13.1% of the Flemish vote with an outlier of more than 40% in the city of Ninove where it fought locally under the name of Forza Ninove.
+During the 2018 Belgian local elections, the party saw a resurgence in support, obtaining 13.1% of the Flemish vote with an outlier of more than 40% in the city of Ninove where it fought locally under the name of Forza Ninove.
 The party also led a campaign against the Global Compact for Migration, which some commentators credit to successfully pressuring the rival N-VA to adopt a position against the Compact.

 On May 26, 2019, in what was known as "Super Sunday" in Belgium (owing to the fact the Federal, Regional and European elections took place on the same day) the party made substantial gains in all three elections which some political analysts described as a significant comeback.

 The party polled second place in the Flemish region with 18.6% of the overall vote, increasing its number of MPs in the Chamber of Representatives to 18 (its best result since 2007).
 In the Flemish Parliament the party also finished second, gaining 23 representatives.
 The party's campaign was managed by Bart Claes.
 Political analysts noted that the VB saw an increase in support among voters under 30 which was attributed to the party's use of social media campaigning.